MenvielleValen/loly-framework/packages/loly-core/README.md

 ### 🎯 Route-Level Middlewares

-Define middlewares directly in your routes for fine-grained control:
+Define middlewares directly in your routes for fine-grained control.
+Middlewares run before `getServerSideProps` (pages) or API handlers and can modify `ctx.locals`, set headers, redirect, etc.

 **For Pages:**